Easy Dinner Party Potato Souffle, also know as Pommes Souffle

 Butter the Ramekins ( Ramekins are small personal serving size bowls.
 Just a fancy name 🙂 I used 9 oz Ramekins

 Place Ramekins on a cookie sheet that has been in the oven for at least 4 minutes.
 The cookie sheet being preheated is one of the keys to success.
 The heat helps the potato souffle start cooking quicker.
 Oven @ 450

 - 1 large Potato - cooked

-- 4 tbsp of Butter plus extra for greasing
+- 4 tablespoon of Butter plus extra for greasing

 - 1 ⅓ cups Gouda grated (Reserve some for garnish)